 In the new sharing economy, you can tell your story in a material way by blogging, writing a book, developing a course, product, or podcast.
 But the new economy is more than a transaction of goods and services.
 It’s an exchange of trust with the intent of building relationships, and ultimately a tribe of trusted followers that will receive your message of gratitude.
 Continue reading →

-With the arrival of Spring, you’re starting to think ahead to summer and vacations.
+With the arrival of Spring, you’re starting to think ahead to Summer.
 You’re ready to shed those bulky winter clothes and slip into shorts and swimsuits–but you’re worried that the remains of too many holiday parties are still hanging on your hips.

 Spring is the perfect time to get moving again–why not take advantage of the next few months to get your body fit and lean for summer?
 Continue reading →